 The requirements detailed below will be necessary in order for an EA judge to be reaccredited.
-If LOA is taken at re-accreditation time (or from 1 January in the re-accreditation year) the judge must still complete the re-accreditation process including completing the ORBT before they can be reinstated following a LOA.
+If leave of absence (LOA) is taken at re-accreditation time (or from I January in the re-accreditation year) the judge must still complete the re-accreditation process including completing the ORBT before they can be reinstated following a LOA.